Middle Chesapeake Sentinel Landscape – Nanticoke River

 A new project began in 2018 at the site of the old J.B.
 Robinson Oyster House site along the Seaford River Walk.

 With support from Mt.
 Cuba Center, Chesapeake Conservancy, a nonprofit based in Annapolis, MD, was able to purchase the nearly 1-acre parcel of waterfront land and donate it to the City of Seaford to become a small waterfront park with a kayak launch and other amenities.
-The City and Chesapeake Conservancy hopes to be able to partner with National Park Service Chesapeake Bay Office to facilitate public access to the river.
-The Nanticoke River watershed Conservancy will hold an easement on the property, which specifies that it will be used exclusively for recreational access.
+The City and Chesapeake Conservancy partnering with the National Park Service Chesapeake Bay Office to facilitate public access to the river.

 Mobile Boater’s Guide